 Organization and instruction

-Access, marking, order
+Access, marking and order

 Training and operating instructions